confusedAI/Basics_of_Git/Readme.txt

 "git clone <link>" to download whole repository as a folder.

 Suppose many developers are working on a project and someone made a change then you can use "git pull" to get new changes.
-In our case it showed 'Already up-to-date' because nothing has changed between remote and local repository.
+In our case it showed 'Already up-to-date' because nothing has changed between remote and local repository

+Revert back to some previous version(or commit)
+"git reset --hard <SHAsum of your version(i.e. value after commit keyword)>" You can get this value by using command "git log"